anthonyec/staticbuild/README.md

 #### `sb:buildtime`

-Arbitrary JavaScript can be run at build time!
+Arbitrary JavaScript can be executed at build time!
 You heard that correct.

 Since the Mustache template language is logic-less, this attribute provides the full power of a scripting language in a template.